Janet Billig Rich

-Janet Billig Rich (born July 31, 1967 as Janet Sue Billig) is an artist manager, music supervisor, producer, and Tony Award-nominated Broadway theater producer.
+Janet Billig Rich (born Janet Sue Billig; July 31, 1967) is an artist manager, music supervisor, producer, and Broadway theater producer.

 Billig Rich currently operates the Los Angeles entertainment company Manage This!, which she founded and launched in 1996.
 She oversees the music and acting career of Grammy-winning singer-songwriter Lisa Loeb, as well as her Lisa Loeb Eyewear Collection, Camp Lisa Foundation, and her Wake Up!
 Brew coffee brand.
 She co-produces and handled music licensing for the Tony-nominated Broadway plays Rock of Ages, Moulin Rouge, and more.